Palm Islands: Obstacles and risks

-Installation of utilities and pipelines was very difficult and required a lot of labour.
+Installation of utilities and pipelines was complicated and required a lot of labour.

 Risk mitigation

 To counteract the waves and constant motion of the sea, breakwaters were built around the island.
 They are 3 meters high and 160 km in total length.
 Expanded over a length of about 11.5 km, the base of these breakwaters and the island itself were constantly monitored during the construction process with the help of deep-sea divers.
 The divers checked the alignment and placement of the rocks beneath the surface to ensure their stability.
 The shape of the island was monitored using the global positioning system.

-The sand on top of the island was sprayed by a technique called rain-bowing.
+The sand on top of the island was sprayed by a technique called rainbowing.
 The whole island was planned to have no stagnant water between the island and the breakwaters.
 To achieve this, small structural modifications were made to the breakwaters surrounding the island, allowing the seawater to move through the breakers without causing any damage to the island.
 To prevent erosion of the sand from the island, maintenance systems spray material along the coast of the island and also along the coast of Dubai.

-Coastal ecology was recovered with the help of nature itself.
-These changes began attracting newer species of fish and also reef formations.
-Every 6 weeks, sea divers go underwater to check the marine life as part of their monitoring process.
-Precautions were also taken to prevent liquefaction of the sand on the island (below the upper surface).
-Liquefaction is caused by the movement of the rocks, sand, and the underwater erosion before and after construction.
-A vibro-compaction technique was used to prevent the process of liquefaction.
-This was done in order to hold the island's base together and to make a strong foundation for further construction.

-Construction effects and repercussions

-The construction of the Palm islands along the coast of Dubai has caused several significant environmental changes: